btcpayserver/btcpayserver-doc/docs/PullPayments.md

 * A subscription service (where the subscriber allows the service to pull money every x amount of time)
 * Refunds (where the merchant allows the customer to pull the refund money to his wallet when it seems fit)
-* Time-based billing for freelancers (where the person hiring allows the freelance to pull money to his wallet as time get reported)
+* Time-based billing for freelancers (where the person hiring allows the freelancer to pull money to his wallet as time gets reported)
 * Patronage (where the patron allows the recipient to pull money every month to continue supporting their work)
 * Automatic selling (where a customer of an exchange would allow an exchange to pull money from their wallet to automatically sell every month)
 * Balance withdraw system (where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users, at fixed intervals)